 Learning the concept of one more and one less with numbers 0-10

 Science: The classes will begin to learn about animals and their habitats toward the end of the month.
 They will explore life cycles and observe animals in their communities.
 The classes will also begin to observe the weather and discuss the effects of the sun.
-The classes have begun to participate in Science and Engineering investigations that allow them to use their 5 senses to observe objects and record their findings.
-They are beginning to learn what it means to be a scientist.
+The classes have begun to participate in STEM investigations that allow them to use their 5 senses to observe objects and record their findings.